tidev/ti.imagefactory/README.md

 ##### Arguments

+* object with:
   * Image blob[blob]: Image to transform
-* Options[dictionary]: A dictionary specifying the options for the transformation
-    * iOS: Currently there are no properties for this method -- specify an empty dictionary
   * Android: format [int]: The output format: ImageFactory.JPEG, ImageFactory.PNG, ImageFactory.WEBP (default: ImageFactory.JPEG)
   * Android: quality[float]: The quality of the resulting JPEG or WebP image, expressed as a value from 0.0 to 1.0.
 The value 0.0 represents the maximum compression (or lowest quality) while the value 1.0 represents the least compression (or best quality). (default: 0.7)
+  * success [function]: Method that will be called when the compressin is done.
+It will return `image` [blob].

 ### imageWithTransparentBorder(blob, options)